jashburn8020/effective-python/README.md

 - You can define your own `dict` subclass with a `__missing__` method in order to construct default values that must know which key was being accessed
   - the `__missing__` method is called only when the key is not present in the dictionary
   - see `test_missing()`

+## 3. Functions

+### Item 19: Never Unpack More Than Three Variables When Functions Return Multiple Values

+- One effect of the unpacking syntax is that it allows Python functions to seemingly return more than one value
+  - `return minimum, maximum`
+  - multiple values are returned in a two-item tuple
+- Problems when functions return many values:
+  - extremely error prone - too easy to reorder them accidentally while unpacking
+  - the line that calls the function and unpacks the values is long, and it will likely need to be wrapped, which hurts readability
+- You're better off having your function return an instance of a lightweight class or `namedtuple` instead

 ## Source